nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 <img src="images/DoctorAppointmentDeleteAptID.jpg" width = "700" >

 #### Listing appointments: `list`
-Lists all of the appointments of a specific doctor.
+Lists all of the appointments of a specific doctor or list an individual appointment.

 Format: `list/[Doctor ID/ Appointment ID]`